gcpsolution99/GCP-solution/Enhancing User Interactivity in Looker with Liquid/Solution.md

 ## Step - 6: Open each task and run from looker

 ## ©Credit :
-- All rights and credits goes to original content of Google Cloud [Google Cloud SkillBoost](https://www.cloudskillsboost.google/)
+- All rights and credits goes to original content creator and Google Cloud [Google Cloud SkillBoost](https://www.cloudskillsboost.google/)

 ## Congratulations !!